-- A Reduced pain response and absent leukocytosis - B X Reduced fever response and absent CRP increase
+A Reduced pain response and absent leukocytosis

-IL-6 inhibition impairs the signal to the temperature centre in the hypothalamus and inhibits the liver's ability to produce CRP - C Reduced pain response and absent CRP increase - D Reduced experience of dyspnoea and absent leukocytosis
+- B Reduced fever response and absent CRP increase - C Reduced pain response and absent CRP increase - D Reduced experience of dyspnoea and absent leukocytosis

 A 20-year old woman has had unprotected sex (vaginal intercourse) with a man who has subsequently been shown to be HIV positive although he was unaware of this at the time of intercourse.
 What are the chances that she is infected?